2001 Bradford riots

 The Bradford riots were a brief period of violent rioting which began on 7 July 2001, in Bradford, West Yorkshire, England.
-They occurred as a result of heightened tension between the large and growing British Asian communities and the confrontation between the left wing Anti-Nazi League and far-right groups such as the British National Party and the National Front.
+They occurred as a result of heightened tension between the large and growing British Asian communities and the confrontation between the left wing Anti-Nazi League (ANL) and far-right groups such as the British National Party (BNP) and the National Front (NF).

 Similar ethnic riots had occurred earlier in other parts of Northern England, such as Oldham in May and Burnley in June.

 The Upper Globe pub was damaged and stood derelict for many years afterwards.

 Background

 Bradford is historically a working class city.
-Since its rapid growth in the 19th century, there have been several significant waves of immigration, notably Irish (19th century), Poles (1940s–50s) and South Asian people since the 1950s.
+Since its rapid growth in the 19th century, there have been several significant waves of immigration, such as Irish (19th century), Poles (1940s–50s) and South Asian people since the 1950s.

 At the time of the riot, Bradford had the second largest population of South Asians of any UK city, with approximately 68,000 Pakistanis, 12,500 Indians, 5,000 Bangladeshis and 3,000 other Asians.
 However, the majority of people in the city were white (Ethnicity: 78.3% White, and 19.1% S.Asian according to the 2001 census).

 While the South Asian population in Bradford had grown, and there were areas which were still predominantly white and other areas which were predominantly South Asian, it is disputed whether segregation had grown over time, whether the phenomenon of white flight applies to Bradford, and whether one can accurately talk of ghettos in Bradford.
 At the time of the riot, Bradford Moor was 67% South Asian, Toller was 64% South Asian.
 Of the 17,512 people of Manningham 13,049 (74.5%) were South Asian.
 Tong was 93 per cent white, and Wibsey was 91 per cent white.